-What Ondansetron ODT Lupin is used for
+What this medicine is used for

-Ondansetron ODT Lupin orally disintegrating tablets is used to treat the nausea and vomiting for which they have been prescribed.
+APO-ONDANSETRON ODT orally disintegrating tablets are used to treat the nausea and vomiting.

-It belongs to a group of medicines called antiemetics.
+Ondansetron belongs to a group of medicines called antiemetics.

-This medicine works by helping to stop the nausea (sick feeling) and vomiting which can occur after certain treatments.
-This is a special type of tablet which dissolves in a few seconds when placed on the tongue.
+It works by helping to stop the nausea (sick feeling) and vomiting which can occur after certain treatments.

+ODT refers to a special type of tablet which dissolves in a few seconds when placed on the tongue.
 It is easier to swallow than ordinary tablets.